Château de Bonhoste

 Located at the 45 ° parallel, Bordeaux enjoys a temperate climate, favorable to the vine with winters with rare frosts, wet springs, hot summers and sunny autumns.

 The Château de Bonhoste is located on a hillside facing Saint-Émilion, overlooking the Dordogne valley.

 This magnificent cellar was excavated 200 years ago, originally for the extraction of stone for the construction of Bordeaux houses.

 Since 1986, aging of wine in barrels and aging of the bottles are done in this cellar, which allows to offer the optimal conditions of conservation, with a stable temperature and a humidity rate of 100%.

 The HVE High Environmental Value certification, implemented since February 2012, is a tool that focuses on four key themes: the preservation of biodiversity, phytosanitary strategy, fertilization management and the water resource.

-Our vineyards obtained in 2013 the HVE (High Environmental Value) certification, we strive to ensure the controlled management of the environment.
+Our vineyards obtained in 2013 the HVE (High Environmental Value) certification, we strive to ensure the controled management of the environment.